procf/getting-started/README.md

 To remove a repository from a Team:
 * select the checkbox next to the repository name
-* Click on the grey drop-down menu and select "Remove from team"
+* Click on the grey drop-down menu and select "Remove from team"<br>
+(This does not remove the repository from Github or the PRO-CF organization)